This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 What is the biggest risk in AI content publishing?

-The biggest risk is not only poor writing.
-The larger operational risk is weak approval design: vague consent, missing final previews, unclear publishing destinations, invisible state and agents acting on assumptions.
+The biggest risk is weak approval design: vague consent, missing final previews, unclear publishing destinations, invisible state and agents acting on assumptions.
 These issues can make an otherwise useful content agent unsafe in production.

 How should teams make AI publishing workflows safer?

-Teams should show the exact final payload before approval, require action-specific approval commands, store state outside chat, separate drafting from publishing, verify links and assets, and maintain an audit trail.
-Any workflow that can publish externally should have stricter gates than an internal drafting workflow.
+Teams should show the exact final payload before approval, require approval commands tied to a specific action, store state outside chat, separate drafting from publishing, verify links and assets, and maintain an audit trail.

 What is loop engineering in marketing?